-For the three months ended March 31, 2024, we recorded current tax expense for federal, state, Canadian, Puerto Rican, and United Kingdom income taxes totaling \$2.1 million.
-For the three months ended March 31, 2023, we recorded current tax expense for federal, state, Canadian, Puerto Rican, and United Kingdom income taxes and Australian withholding taxes totaling \$3.9 million.
+For the three months ended September 30, 2024, we recorded current tax benefit for federal, state, Canadian, Puerto Rican, and United Kingdom income taxes totaling \$0.9 million.
+For the nine months ended September 30, 2024, we recorded current tax expense for federal, state, Canadian, Puerto Rican, and United Kingdom income taxes totaling \$6.5 million.
+For the three and nine months ended September 30, 2023, we recorded current tax expense for federal, state, State, Canadian, Puerto Rican, and United Kingdom income taxes and Australian withholding taxes totaling \$4.6 million and \$13.9 million, respectively.

-For the three months ended March 31, 2024 and 2023, we recorded a deferred tax benefit of \$5.7 million and \$4.6 million, respectively.
+For the three and nine months ended September 30, 2024, we recorded a deferred tax benefit of \$7.1 million and \$16.5 million, respectively.
+For the three and nine months ended September 30, 2023, we recorded a deferred tax benefit of \$2.3 million and \$14.6 million, respectively.

-14. Loss Per Share
+14. Earnings / (Loss) Per Share

-Loss per share ("EPS") is computed by dividing net loss by the weighted average number of common shares outstanding during the period on a basic and diluted basis.
+Earnings / (loss) per share ("EPS") is computed by dividing net earnings / (loss) by the weighted average number of common shares outstanding during the period on a basic and diluted basis.
 We calculate diluted EPS using the more dilutive of the treasury stock method and the two-class method for stock option and restricted common shares, the treasury stock method for forward equity sales and the if converted method for convertible units.